ethhub-io/ethhub/built-on-ethereum/decentralized-exchanges/others/totle.md

 # Totle

 ### Description
-Totle is working towards creating an intuitive non-custodial platform for managing digital assets.
+Totle is creating an intuitive non-custodial platform for managing digital assets.
 Totle's interface allows users to view asset performance and allocation as well as trade directly from the platform.
 A unique characteristic of Totle is the aggregation of decentralized exchange orderbooks, allowing for enhanced decentralized trading liquidity.

 ### Important Links
 * Website: [https://www.totle.com](https://www.totle.com)